m1k1o/neko/README.md

 - Locked screen only for users, admins can still join.
 - Fixed h264 pipelines bugs (by @mbattista).
 - Fixed sessions manager thread safety by adding mutexes (caused panic in rare edge cases).
+- Now when user gets kicked, he won't join as a ghost user again but will be logged out.

 ### Misc
 - Custom docker workflow.